brianc2788/brianc2788/README.md

 *Also, this is not necessarily in any order.*
 *What's more, the status of people listed will range from 'heroic' to 'oh yeah, that person.'*
 ---
-People that I admire in a range of computer-related industries:
+People that I admire [or find interesting] in a range of computer-related industries:
 - Brian Kernighan & Dennis Ritchie (for reasons including, but not limited to, the C Programming Language)
 - Ada Lovelace (Credited as the first 'programmer.'
 More legit than Grace H., imo)
 - Bjarne Stoustrup (C w/Classes, AKA C++)